Regional Arts & Culture Council (RACC), Managing Partner

 In addition to its role as the oversight entity of The Right Brain Intiative, RACC provides grants for artists, nonprofit organizations and schools; manages an internationally acclaimed public art program; raises money and awareness for the arts through workplace giving; convenes forums, networking events and other community gatherings; provides workshops and other forms of technical assistance for artists.

-Young Audiences of Oregon & SW Washington, Implementation Partner
+Young Audiences of Oregon & SW Washington, Residency Partner

 Young Audiences of Oregon was founded in 1958 as a local chapter of the nation’s largest arts-in-education organization.
 In 1989, the Portland-based organization merged with a smaller chapter in Vancouver to become Young Audiences of Oregon & SW Washington.
 They have steadily grown in scope and programming, evolving from presenting only classical music performances in our early years to currently offering a full range of educational arts programming in multiple disciplines and cultures—the only arts organization in the region to do so.
 Their mission is to inspire young people and expand their learning through the arts.